mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 ```

 Here we have an **OrdersModule**, living under the `/orders` endpoint.
 A `PUT` verb is defined and it expects an integer as an identifier.
 The `BindAndValidate` function will map the contents of the form body to the object (in this case the `Order`) and validates.
-We then either return an error or perform an update in the database and return a 200 and the contents.
+We then either return an error or perform an update in the database and return a 200 and the contents using content negotiation.

 For the validation, we have the `OrderValidator`.
-Using the FluentValidator library we can specify the rules that this model need to apply to.
+Using the FluentValidator library we can specify the rules that this model needs to apply to.

 A `POST` and a `PATCH` work in a similar way.